whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Indeed, people will even beg for a job where they can serve a master because even if they are being exploited, at least they can survive.
 One petition by Russian workers to their government in 1906 acknowledged the master-worker dynamic: "Owing to unemployment, numberless workers' families are now without bread.
 The workers do not want charity, or doles.
 We demand work.
 The masters refuse to give us work."[xxx-communists and the fight for jobs and revolution] In protests in Bangladesh in 2014, unemployed laborers marched with signs saying "Chakri Pai!" ('we demand work!').[xxx-tandf bangladesh we demand work] In the United States in 1930, both white and black Americans marched with signs saying "We Demand Work or Wages."[xxx-washpo we demand work]

+In contrast, people of healthy nations have often been called lazy, because they only work as hard as needed and no harder.[xxx-canada lazy indian]<sup>,</sup>[xxx-australia lazy indian] In this way, ruling classes simultaneously shame people of healthy nations and trick wage slaves into thinking that their endless hard work is virtuous.

 Insecurity is common at all levels of wealth.
 The poor have little money, and they may not know month to month how they will make ends meet.
 Even the rich feel insecure, knowing that their wealth is the only thing allowing them to live comfortably.
 With insecurity so widespread, is it any wonder so many people cling to whatever money they can get?

-Of course, rulers do not need to force bankers, politicians, and individual bosses to play their part.
+Rulers do not need to force bankers, politicians, and individual bosses to play their part.
 All they need to do is create a profit-based economic system that consistently rewards selfishness, and the people who cultivate selfishness will inevitably take these roles and get rich, doing their part to maintain their profit economy.

 Of course, some people have a comfortable life in their profit economy, and maybe you're one of them.
 If so, do you think none of this pertains to you?
 Perhaps you like your job, have adequate money to survive, and even extra money to enjoy your days off.
 Maybe you also have money in the bank for a rainy day or for your kids or retirement.
 Maybe you are sitting pretty.